 These are files that have recently been added to your Dropbox account or changed within your Dropbox account, either by you or someone with whom you've shared a Dropbox folder.
 Click on a file to take you to its location within your "Dropbox folder".

 You can also click Share Link to create an Internet link to that file on Dropbox, which you can copy and paste into an email or social media publisher.
 This lets your friends see it and download a copy of it.
-See our How to Share Files and Folders in Dropbox for Windows tutorial for more information on sharing links.

 Open Dropbox Folder

 Click this button to instantly open the "Dropbox folder" on your computer that the access program created (see section below).